Alabat, Quezon: Education

+The Alabat Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.

 Alabat has one tertiary school and numerous secondary and primary schools, including public and private.

-The tertiary education system in Alabat provides instruction and training in fields of study, both for baccalaureate degrees and vocational courses.
 Southern Luzon State University- Alabat Campus - the only university in the island offers degree programs including education, information technology and fisheries.

-Aside from tertiary school, the town also has an expanse footprint on the pre-school, primary and secondary levels of education, both in private and public schools.
+Aside from tertiary school, the town also has pre-school, primary and secondary levels of education, both in private and public schools.
 There are numerous day-care centers found all over the town.